What the Editors Want

 For publication in fall 2019 onward, we’ve asked our editors what they’d most like to see.
 Part of what we love about our team here at Carina, and hope you’ll appreciate as well, is the wide range of tastes and enthusiasm everyone brings to the table.
 There’s truly an editor for everyone—just read through to find your potential perfect match below!

 We’ve also pulled together a slightly more general imprint-wide wishlist.
 Please remember that with the exception of mysteries, all submissions to Carina Press must fall into the larger category of ROMANCE, regardless of subgenre.
 This means you need an HFN (happy for now) or HEA (happily ever after) in every romance manuscript.

-We would love to see a standalone or series that weaves these two asks together.
+* Note: We would love to see a standalone or series that weaves these first two romance asks together.
 An example of a series we love that manages to combine laugh-out-loud humor in a fun, contemporary romance with rip-out-your-heart emotion is Bear, Otter, and the Kid by TJ Klune.

 See this page for detailed submission requirements and guidelines.

 Angela James, Editorial Director (she/her/Ms.), Kerri Buckley, Senior Editor, and Stephanie Doig, Associate Editor, updated the above imprint-wide list, and welcome all queries related to it.
 In addition, please see individual wishlists for Kerri and Stephanie below:

 Single dad books remain at the top of my wishlist.
 All heat levels and settings considered, queer characters most welcome, cute kids a must.
 I want the relationship between Dad and his kid(s) to pull at my heartstrings, the romance to be realistic and deep, and everyone to end up as one big, happy and possibly messy or quirky family.
 Hit me with your grumpy, nerdy, gentle or tough guy dads.
 All the dads.
 Please and thank you.